Consent Game Posts

 Even if it’s something like trying to force someone to try a new food, “no means no!”

-The game also had choices you could make for each situation that popped up.
-There were multiple choices to each situation and it’s up to you to choose how you react.
-It presented the fact that every circumstance has multiple paths you can follow, with multiple positive reactions to choose from.
-It also showed that standing up to someone may not always be as well received as you hope.
+The game also has choices you can make for each situation that pops up.
+There are multiple choices for each situation and it’s up to you to choose how you want to react.
+This shows that every circumstance has multiple paths you can follow, with multiple positive reactions to choose from.
+It also shows that standing up to someone may not always be as well received as you hope.

-Humans are complicated in their emotions and when they are put into an uncomfortable situation they may not be thinking straight or know how to properly react to someone that’s trying to pressure them.
-The game shows Joe’s growth and through his growth shows how positive actions can affect those around you, helping them become better people.
+Humans are complicated in their emotions.
+When they are put into an uncomfortable situation they may not be thinking straight or know how to properly react to someone that’s trying to pressure them.
+This game shows Joe’s growth and through his growth it shows how positive actions can affect those around you, helping them become better people.

 You Can’t Script a Real Situation

-I really think that Crossing Boundaries helps prove the point that there’s not always one way to react to a situation.
-Each problem you encounter in life is unique and you will have to react in a way you feel comfortable with.
-The game also makes a point that just because someone doesn’t say no or run away, that isn’t ground for assuming they’re okay with a situation.
+I really think Crossing Boundaries helps prove the point that there’s not always one way to react to a situation.
+Each problem you encounter in life is unique and you will have to react in a way you feel comfortable.
+The game also makes a point that just because someone doesn’t say no or run away, that isn’t grounds for assuming that they’re okay with a situation.
 All in all, everyone has a right to decide what they feel comfortable with doing in their life.
-Even if it’s something like trying to force someone to try a new food, “no means no!”
+Even if it’s something like trying to force someone to try a new food: “no means no!”

 Support this work by donating online: